nitzsche-fzi/machinery-fault-detection/README.md

 - kernel stride: stride of the first convolutional layer's kernels
 - number of filters: the number of filters for each convolutional layer, given as a tuple `(layer1, layer2, ...)`
-- first layer: size of the first dense layer of the DNN
+- first layer: size of the first dense layer of the FFNN
-- second layer: size of the second dense layer of the DNN
+- second layer: size of the second dense layer of the FFNN

 Each convolutional layer following the first has a kernel size of `(3, 1)` and a stride of `(1, 1)`.